 As with any research, this one outlines the possibility of AI in enhancing rocket launch and landing systems, and some drawbacks.
-Firstly, samples trained and tested in simulated environments may be less effective in the real environment because of such conditions as fluctuations of atmospheric pressure and fatigue of mechanical structures.
+Firstly, trained in simulated samples and tested environments may be less effective in the real environment because of such conditions as fluctuations of atmospheric pressure and fatigue of mechanical structures.
 Second, the reliability of such models strongly depends on the quality of the training data, while differences in the mission parameters can distort the models' transfers to different rockets and conditions.
 However, real-time computation for trajectory changes is complex and power-demanding and cannot easily be fitted into current devices.
 Similar to the autonomous car, problematic related to AI algorithms are also to be mentioned concerning adverse conditions such as low visibility or complicated terrain, whereby the landing precision as well as safety get influenced.
-What's more, the efficiency of Al diagnostics depends on the sensor's precision, and hardware security of the landing processes during the constraints may complicate failure identification.
+What's more, the efficiency of AI diagnostics depends on the sensor's precision, and hardware constraints may complicate failure identification.
 To achieve the above milestones, more research is desirable, such as field trial and quality data for the improvement of AI models in the framework of various mission profiles.

-5. Tables and Figures
+Tables and Figures

-Table 1: Comparison of Different Existing Techniques
+Table 1: Comparison of Different Existing

+Techniques

-miques Technique Launch Accuracy Fuel Efficiency Landing System Reliability Reusability Limitations Traditional Systems Moderate (85%) Moderate (78%) Low (75%) Moderate (70%) Limited Prone to human error, high fuel consumption, limited reusability Al-Based Optimization High (97%) High (90%) High (95%) High (88%) High Requires substantial computational power, sensordependent, performance may vary in real-world environments Reinforcement Learning (RL) High (95%) High (88%) Moderate (85%) Moderate (75%) Moderate Computationally intensive, learning process requires large datasets and extensive simulation
+- 160 chniqu 63 Technique Launch Accuracy Fuel Efficiency Landing Precision System Reliability Reusability Limitations Traditional Systems Moderate (85%) Moderate (78%) Low (75%) Moderate (70%) Limited Prone to human error, high fuel consumption, limited reusability AI-Based Optimization High (97%) High (90%) High (95%) High (88%) High Requires substantial computational power, sensor-dependent, performance may vary in real-world environments